apptjs/appt-api/README.md

 # @appt/api
-This package brings and wraps to the Appt's ecosystem all the essential packages, middlewares and configurations to built a ready-to-go REST Api.
+This package brings and wraps to the Appt's ecosystem all the essential packages, middlewares and configurations to build a ready-to-go REST Api.

-We assume you got here after seeing the [Appt's Main Page](https://github.com/brab0/appt) .
+We assume you got here after seeing the [Appt's Core](https://www.npmjs.com/package/@appt/core) session of main concepts.
 If you don't, **we strongly recommend** you to step back an take a 5 minutes reading to get used with some key concepts we're going to apply here.

 ## Install